nicholas-miklaucic/aoc2019/README.md

 This is the first solution that requires you to do something to get the outputs: it queries from standard input, so to solve the first problem input `1` and to solve the second problem input `5`.

+### Day 6
+I debated whether to start using outside libraries and just use a graph library like `petgraph`, but I decided to just stick with the Rust standard library.
+Nothing too crazy: definitely not efficient with ownership or just efficient in general, but I didn't need to be.